MadMatcher/MadLib/docs/madlib-technical-guide.md

 features = load(path=str(Path(__file__).parent / 'features.pkl'))
 ```
-This will load in the features list from the 'features.pkl' file in the directory where your Python script lives (using spark-submit) on your master node.
+This will load in the features list from the 'features.pkl' file in the directory where your Python script lives on your master node.

 #### save_dataframe(dataframe, path)
 ```python